josephspurrier/gowebapi/README.md

 The `app/webapi/internal/bind` is a wrapper around the `github.com/go-playground/validator` package so it can validate structs.
-You can view the `user/endpoint.go` file so see where the email validation and the required validation is specified in the tags:
+You can view the `user/create.go` file to see where the email validation and the required validation is specified in the tags:

 ```go